 67. Invest in Art

-A service called Masterworks.io will let you own a piece of the classics.
+A service called Masterworks will let you own a piece of the classics.
 It offers fractional shares in fine art and other collectibles.
-It’s a perfect investment for those looking to diversify their holdings even further than the usual mix of stocks, bonds, and cash.
+Investing in art is a great alternative for those looking to diversify their holdings even further than the usual mix of stocks, bonds, and cash.
 Masterworks offers some fascinating and truly desirable pieces that anyone would be proud to call their own.

 68. Invest In Rental Properties